suffolklibraries/lgc/content/collections/events/bradfield-walk-11-07.md

     content:
       -
         type: text
-        text: 'Spend a morning exploring the woods with one of our wardens.'
+        text: 'Learn about the history, ecology and management of the Reserve with our Bradfield Woods warden.'
   -
     type: paragraph
     attrs: